 Why conflict is inevitable

 The universe is constantly changing.
 As soon as we develop a set of values for one milieu we must adapt for another.
 Statistics necessitate a full spectrum of values that can result in success, hence many are successful in different ways, which reinforces a person’s belief in the efficacy of their values.
-Eventually, two or more people are presented with a need for change where they are totally confident that their values will lead to success however those values are not necessarily compatible.
+Eventually, two or more people are presented with a need for change where they are totally confident that their values will lead to success; however, those values are not necessarily compatible.
 Conflict ensues…. sigh…

 How you wage conflict says a lot about you